nhsconnect/ITK3-FHIR-eDischarge/pages/deploy/deploy_access.md

 tags: [deploy, access]
 sidebar: foundations_sidebar
 permalink: deploy_access.html
-summary: "The Access page shows developers and users of the ITK3 Messaging Solution how to access and use the ITK3 Messaging Solution in the test environment"
+summary: "The Access page shows developers and users of the ITK Messaging Solution how to access and use the ITK Messaging Solution in the test environment"
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}

 # Access within Deploy #

-Access at the Deploy stage of ITK3 Messaging Solution development needs to include consideration of:
+Access at the Deploy stage of ITK Messaging Solution development needs to include consideration of:

 - Report & Monitoring
 - Traffic Management